 - pregnant women

 As more people return to work, there will be more movement outside people's immediate household.
-The Government is now advising that people should aim to wear a face-covering in enclosed spaces where social distancing is not always possible such as on public transport or in some shops.
+The Government is now advising that people should aim to wear a face-covering in enclosed spaces where social distancing is not always possible such as in some shops.

 Homemade cloth face-coverings can protect against inadvertent transmission of the disease to others if you have it asymptomatically.
 You can make them at home from old clothing.
 See how to wear and make a cloth face covering.

 SAGE advise that the risk of infection outside is significantly lower than inside.
-From June 1 you can meet up to 6 persons from outside your household outside or in the garden, so long as you remain 2m (6 feet) apart.
-People are only permitted inside to access the garden or use the toilet.
+You can meet up to 6 persons from outside your household outside or in the garden, so long as you remain 2m (6 feet) apart.
+Further, you can now meet up to 2 members of another household at one time inside your home.

 People are also permitted to rest, relax, picnic and sunbathe in public spaces, so long as they respect social distancing guidance.